 The Company entered into a long-term consulting agreement with the founder and prior Chairman and Chief Executive Officer to provide future consulting services to the Company.
 The Company initially recognized the present value of this agreement as a liability.
-In August 2004, the Company stopped making payments under the consulting agreement and the liability is currently being renegotiated.
+In August 2004, the Company stopped making payments under the consulting agreement.
+This agreement was terminated and following negotiations, a new agreement was negotiated by the parties and signed on April 15, 2005.
+The Company commenced payments under the terms of the new agreement during the second quarter of 2005.
+The terms of the settlement are confidential.
+The present value of the new agreement has been reflected as a liability on the consolidated balance sheet as of May 31, 2005.